ibm-cloud-docs/assistant-data/install-130.md

     - `global.deploymentType`: Specify whether you want to set up a **Development** or **Production** instance.
 These values are uppercase and the setting is case sensitive.
     - `global.image.repository`: Specify your docker registry.
 This is the value of `{docker-registry}` from the step where you loaded the docker images.
     - `global.icp.masterHostname`: Specify the hostname of the master node of your cloud instance.
 Do not include the protocol prefix (`https://`) or port number (`:8443`).
-For example: `my.company.name.icp.net` or `mycluster.icp`.
+For example: `my.company.name.icp.net` or ` mywacluster-balancer.example.com`.
+If you are using a load balancer, specify the load balancer hostname.
-    - `global.icp.masterIP`: Required if you did not define a domain name for the master node of your cloud instance.
-Specify the IP address of the master node.
+    - `global.icp.masterIP`: Specify the IP address of the master node.
 If you are using a load balancer and have multiple master nodes, specify the private IP address of master node number 1.
     - `global.languages.{language-name}`: Change the value for an individual language to **true** to enable it.
 English and Czech are enabled by default.
 Additional resources are required to support additional languages.
     - `license`: Read the license files that are provided in the `LICENSES` directory within the archive package.
 If you agree to the terms, set this configuration setting to **accept**.